 If you hold a current driving licence you must inform the Driver and Vehicle Licensing Agency (DVLA) when you are diagnosed with dementia.
+If you do not tell the DVLA your doctor has a duty to do so on your behalf.

-You must also tell your insurance company or your insurance may not be valid.
+You must also tell your insurance company, or your insurance may not be valid.
 Driving without valid insurance is a criminal offence.